 “Do you think Grandma and Grandpa would move here?”

-“They’ve both been complaining about how hot it gets where they are now, so yes, I think they’d move here.”
+“They’ve both been complaining about how hot it gets in the Sacramento area, so yes, I think they’d move here.”

 “But it gets hot here in the summer.”